kasterma/drlnd-navigation/README.md

 to get the correct environment downloaded (this is an adjusted version of the banana collector environment of the Unity ml-agents package).

+Then we set up a virtual environment with all needed packages installed

+    make venv

+Note: the pytorch install there mirrors what is instructed on pytorch.org for Mac OSX, in other environments this may need to be changed (first thing to try: run the above, then go to pytorch.org for the system specific instructions and run these in the activated virtual env).

 ### Testing the environment is correctly set up

 Udacity has provided example code for interacting with the